jamarphi/pen_engine/README.md

 Also for Get similar to GetList with string specifically, char* has to be passed in like so:

     std::string str = highScoreField.Get<char*>();

+If you have a pen::Map of strings that need parsing do:

+    pen::JSON json = pen::JSON(pen::Map<std::string,std::string> jsonMap);

+If a pen::JSON object needs to be converted into a string do:

+    std::string jsonStr = json.ToString();

 ---------------------------------------------------------------------------